Chi-Chu319/BouncingBalls/README.md

 Prioity queue forms skeleton of this program making it event-driven.

-TimerTask schedule the taskes updating the images periodically.
+TimerTask schedules the taskes and update the images periodically.

 ![](BouncingParticles4.gif)

-So far, TimerTask could cause data race when there are too many particles.
+So far, TimerTask could still cause data race when there are too many particles.

 ![](BouncingParticles20.gif)